openstreetmap/potlatch2/README.txt

 Here's some embryonic unfinished stuff to play with.

 This is a live OSM renderer written in AS3 which will one day grow into a beautiful map editor.
+It's rules-based (like, say, Mapnik) and does dotted lines, text on a path, casing, icons for POIs, all of that.

 === What you'll need ===